--Former President John Quincy Adams
+-Former President John Quincy Adams1

 The Supreme Court has long attracted prominent and colorful lawyers.
 But the Court in the mid-nineteenth century may be unmatched for the uniqueness and stature of the advocates who appeared before it.
 Names such as Daniel Webster, Roger Taney, and Henry Clay continue to be recognizable, thanks to the wide impact of their forceful characters.
 Others, such as Francis Scott Key, are remembered solely for activities far removed from law.
 Yet among all these distinguished figures, one man was hailed as "the most beloved of American advocates."2 Who was he?
 An author of literature and biography, a renowned trial lawyer, the longest-serving Attorney General of the United States, a sought-after orator, a thirdparty presidential candidate, and a Supreme Court advocate.
 Among his 170 appearances before the Court are such momentous cases as McCulloch v.
-Maryland, Gibbons v.
-Ogden, and Worchester v.
-Georgia.
-But today his primary memorials are a county bearing his name in West Virginia and a pillar in a neglected cemetery near the Anacostia River.
-It has been suggested that "the gap between the man's prestige during his lifetime and now is greater than for any other public figure in American history."

-William Wirt has attracted little scholarship over the years.
-He has been viewed as one of those figures who passes through life more influenced by events and precedents than changing the flow of history.
-The only fulllength biography to be published is now more than 150 years old, and the few articles that address Wirt's life provide but limited augmentation of that work.
+Maryland,3 Gibbons v.
+Ogden,4 and Worchester v.
+Georgia.5 But today his primary memorials are a county bearing his name in West Virginia6 and a pillar in a neglected cemetery near the Anacostia River.7 It has been suggested that "the gap between the man's prestige during his lifetime and now is greater than for any other public figure in American history."8 changing the flow of history.
+The only full-length biography to be published is now more than 150 years old, and the few articles that address Wirt's life provide but limited augmentation of that work.
 Hopefully that deficit will soon be remedied.
 While his direct impact on the course of events may have been limited, Wirt's life is illuminating, not least because he left behind a voluminous correspondence that provides a colorful portrait of practical life in his time.
+Hopefully that deficit will soon be remedied.